-Jets Overhead are a JUNO-nominated Canadian alternative rock band from Victoria, BC, known for their expansive soundscapes, shimmering shoegaze textures, and layered vocal harmonies that are at once intimate and epic.
+Formed in 2003, Jets Overhead are a JUNO-nominated Canadian alternative rock band from Victoria, BC, known for their expansive soundscapes, shimmering shoegaze textures, and layered vocal harmonies that are at once intimate and epic.
+Although they are no longer actively touring, in 2025 and 2026 the band is opening its archives to release previously unheard music from the vault.
+The recent archive album Ordinary Dreamers – Rarities and Demos, Vol. 1 is streaming everywhere now, and the new single “When You Catch Me” arrives May 29, 2026.

 2009’s No Nations, recorded on remote Hornby Island, BC with Neil Osborne (54*40), fused dreamy synths with guitar-driven edge and featured the alt-radio hit “Heading for Nowhere.”
-The album brought the band to new heights on global festival stages including Coachella, Bonnaroo, and the 2010 Winter Olympics.
+The album brought the band to new heights on global festival stages including Coachella, Bonnaroo, Shanghai World Expo, and the 2010 Winter Olympics.

 Their third LP, Boredom and Joy (2012), offered a deeper dive into themes of longing and modern disconnection.
 Produced by Emery Dobyns and recorded between New York and Victoria, it added lush sequencing and cinematic arrangements to the band’s evolving sonic palette.

 Jets Overhead toured throughout the world from 2003 to 2012, sharing the stage with artists including Broken Social Scene, Tegan and Sara, The Temper Trap, The Stills, The Dears, Our Lady Peace, 54*40, Sam Roberts Band, Lights, and The Dandy Warhols.
-While they are no longer actively performing, Jets Overhead have carved out a quiet but enduring legacy, remaining one of Canadian indie rock’s most beloved cult favourites – and 2025 will see the release of new music from the band’s archives.
+From the stage to the studio, the band has carved out a quiet but enduring legacy, remaining one of Canadian indie rock’s cult favourites.

 Adam Kittredge: Vocals, Guitar